-The last category we will mention concerns the strategic reserves of grain and other staples . , storing them in so-called "rupe " or granaries. built often as part of the city walls ..
-The largest set of these- which can still be seen today was built between 1542-1590, but earlier , simpler ones started from the first centuries Related to this were interventions in grain markets such as capping prices in times of shortage to minimize price-gouging, direct sales by the state, and limitations on how much land peasants could plant in vines which gave far more yield in the rocky , hilly terrains of the Republic than grains.
-Some of these were for the mediaeval period arguably justifiable, as transport time and costs precluded quick filling of gaps in basic food requirements.
+The last category we will mention concerns the strategic reserves of grain and other staples, stored in the so-called "rupe [holes]" or granaries, built often as part of the city walls.
+The largest set of these - which can still be visited today - was built between 1542 - 1590, but earlier, simpler ones started from the first centuries Related to this were interventions in grain markets such as capping prices in times of shortage to minimize price-gouging, direct sales by the state, and limitations on how much land peasants could plant with vines which gave far greater yields in the rocky, hilly terrains of the Republic than grains.
+Some of these were for the medieval period arguably justifiable, as transport time and costs precluded quick filling of gaps in basic food requirements.

-III.(v)Minimal Military Expenditures , Maximum Diplomacy
+3.5 Minimal Military Expenditures, Maximum Diplomacy